franbucho/franbucho/README.md

 ---
 ## 🐍 Play Classic Snake

-If you have 2 minutes, please try to challenge me in this retro mini game!
+If you have 2 minutes, please try to challenge me at Retro Snake.

 [Play it now](https://franbucho.github.io/ProfileMiniGame/)

-Share your score with me and this will be personal.
+If you decide to do so it will be personal